Renal Diet Food List

 Egg Whites

-Although egg yolks are wholesome, they have high levels of phosphorus making egg whites the perfect option for people sticking to a renal diet.
+Although egg yolks are wholesome, they contain high phosphorus levels, making egg whites the perfect option for people on a renal diet.

 Egg whites are a kidney-friendly source of protein.
 They’re an impressive choice for people undergoing dialysis treatment.